oddpotato/WebAppTemplate/README.md

 1. Edit the 'setup test database' file to contain the correct database name

-2.
-Add this to your spec helper file, before your required gem list
+2. Add this to your spec helper file, before your required gem list

         require_relative './setup_test_database'

         ENV['ENVIRONMENT'] = 'test'

         RSpec.configure do |config|
           config.before(:each) do
             setup_test_database
           end
         end

 3. Remember to put any sql used to create tables in db/migrations

-4
+4. Update the App name in config.ru (run <appname>)